richardlford/build-path-prefix-map-spec/spec.in.rst

 definition might conflict with their idea of what that means.
 Generally, consumers SHOULD implement one of the following algorithms:

-1. For each (source, target) prefix pair in the list-of-pairs, going from right to left: if the subject path starts with the source prefix, then replace this occurence with the target prefix, and return this new path, ignoring any pairs further left in the list.
+1. For each (*target*, *source*) prefix pair in the list-of-pairs, going from right to left: if the subject path starts with the source prefix, then replace this occurence with the target prefix, and return this new path, ignoring any pairs further left in the list.

 2. As in (1) but with "starts with" replaced by "starts with, restricted to whole-path components".
 So for example,